BloomTech-Labs/CS10-GoodNews/README.md

     "user": {
         "_id": "_id",
         "username": "username",
-        "password": "hashed_password"
+        "password": "password"
     }
 }
 ```
 #### Get All Users
 GET `/api/user/`\
 **Requires:** Authorization and userid\
 Retrieves a list of users from the database\
-Admins can see all users\
 Response:
 ```
 [